Outdoor Skin Over Time

 • Increased dryness

-These changes overlap with intrinsic aging (that happens naturally), but outdoor exposure accelerates them.
+These changes overlap with intrinsic aging, but outdoor exposure accelerates them.

 Supporting Skin That Lives Outside

 Outdoor skin care is about maintaining resilience.
-Good skin care is an important part of overall health and attention to recovery is as important as overall physical recovery from your adventures.
-Here are tips for keeping outdoor skin resilient.
+Attention to recovery is as important as overall physical recovery from your adventures.
+Read our guide on How to Layer Your Skin Care Products for a practical routine framework.

 • Fatty-acid–rich plant oils